Meet the ambitious, 22-year-old politico from Georgetown, Brooklyn who’s running for City Council — in Coney Island!

 At 19 years old, Pazter authored a self-help book entitled “Six Figure Secrets,” in which he claims to hand readers “the keys to the Ferrari that has driven countless multimillionaires down the road of success,” and refers to himself as an entrepreneur specializing in “credibility,” among other things.
 He further claims more than four years experience “coaching creative money management,” and boasts that he is “widely known for his extensive… leadership experience,” in the title’s “About the Author” section.

-Some locals are wary of the ambitious, would-be councilman from Georgetown, mistrusting his grandiose claims and doubting his fitness for public service.
+Some locals are wary of the ambitious, would-be councilman, mistrusting his grandiose claims and doubting his fitness for public service.

 “He suddenly appeared in the community,” said Coney Islander Orlando Mendez.
 “He’s taking advantage of the up-and-coming seat.”